MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 - **Step 4.
 Export configuration data from AD RMS and import it to Azure Information Protection**

-    You export the configuration data (keys, templates, URLs) from AD RMS to an XML file, and then upload that file to the Azure Rights Management service from Azure Information Protection, by using the Import-AadrmTpd Windows PowerShell cmdlet.
-Additional steps might be needed, depending your on AD RMS key configuration:
+    You export the configuration data (keys, templates, URLs) from AD RMS to an XML file, and then upload that file to the Azure Rights Management service from Azure Information Protection, by using the Import-AadrmTpd PowerShell cmdlet.
+Additional steps might be needed, depending on your AD RMS key configuration:

 	- **Software-protected key to software-protected key migration**: